BrianHicks/notes-app-2020/README.md

 ### The Plan for Storage

-I want stored notes to eventually sync like a CRDT so I can learn how to do that.
+I want stored notes to eventually sync like a CRDT so I can learn how to do that, and so as to avoid conflicts.
 That means, probably:

 - a hybrid logical clock for timestamps
 - a LWW-map for modifying attributes

 For now I'm *not* going to implement P2P stuff like a Merkle DAG or whatever; I'll probably just sync with something off the shelf like pouchdb/couchdb.
+Maybe sometime in the future I could move to a P2P backend, but let's start a little simpler.

 ### Notes to Self